Life Goals: Definition, Examples, & Strategies for Setting Personal Goals

 For example, if you have a goal to meet a romantic partner and get married, the objectives may be to go on dates, build intimacy by sharing personal information about yourself, and by giving gifts to show you care.
 A goal without objectives is just a dream; taking action on that goal is what makes it a reality.

 Life Goals: Career Goals

 As I mentioned earlier, there are many types of life goals.
 Let's go into a few common ones and explore some different types of goals.
 First, let's talk about career goals.
 Career goals are any goal that has to do with your work or vocation.
 It might involve achieving a particular title, income, role, position, or employer.

-For example, some people have in mind the title they want, perhaps director of X, or CEO of X. Others might not care so much about the title as long as they are working for a popular or meaningful company like Google or the ACLU.
+For example, some people have in mind the title they want, perhaps the director of X, or CEO of X. Others might not care so much about the title as long as they are working for a popular or meaningful company like Google or the ACLU.
 Others of us focus more on the position we have.
-We might not care what our title says as long as we're doing work we love.
-Maybe we want to work with students but it doesn't matter if our title is teacher, teachers aid, or assistant.
+We might not care what our title says as long as we're doing the work we love.
+Maybe we want to work with students but it doesn't matter if our title is teacher, teacher's aid, or assistant.
 Think for yourself what the nature of your goals are and get specific about what exactly you are trying to achieve.